fsilly/CAP-3/README.md

 - `2` stands for low sensitivity activity (not health or banking), how sensitive do YOU feel about data being collected about this activity
 - while `alice.nguyen` is a copmpletely fictive name formated this way to avoid robot protections.

-Most of your emails will start with 5 let's be honest, however your bitwarden email should start with `F` or `9` for example.
+Most of your emails will start with 5, however your bitwarden email should start with `F` or `9` for example.
+An email adress is somewhat protected while exposed so the 2nd digit should be between 3 and 7 Finally the last digit is the value the data held by this account is precious to you.

 ## 1. Overview